peterwittek/ncpol2sdpa/README.rst

   operators.
 - Maximum quantum violation of Bell inequalities.
 - Nieto-Silleras-type hierarchy for quantifying randomness.
+- Moroder-type hierarchy to enable PPT-style and other additional constraints.

 The implementation has an intuitive syntax for entering problems and it scales for a larger number of noncommutative variables using a sparse representation of the SDP problem.